Uncertainty Quantification for Bayesian CART: Trees and Wavelets

-The prior description utilizes the following top-down left-to-right exploration metaphor.
+The Bayesian CART construction of \cite{cart1} assigns a prior over $\bT$ via the heterogeneous Galton-Watson (GW) process.
+The prior description utilizes the following top-down left-to-right exploration metaphor (see also \cite{rockova_saha}).
 Denote with $Q$ a queue of nodes waiting to be explored.
 Each node $(l,k)$ is assigned a {random} binary indicator $\gamma_{lk}\in\{0,1\}$ for whether or not it is split.
 Starting with ${{\mT}}=\emptyset$, one initializes the exploration process by putting the root node $(0,0)$ tentatively in the queue, i.e. $Q=\{(0,0)\}$.
 One then repeats the following three steps until $Q=\emptyset$: \begin{itemize} \item[(a)] Pick a node $(l,k)\in Q$ with the highest priority (i.e. the smallest index $2^l+k$) and {if $l<L_{max}$}, split it with probability

-{If $l=L_{max}$, set $\ga_{lk}=0$.} \item[(b)] If $\gamma_{lk}=0$, remove $(l,k)$ from $Q$. \item[(c)] If $\gamma_{lk}=1$, then \begin{itemize} \item[(i)] add $(l,k)$ to the tree, i.e. $ {{\mT}}{\,\leftarrow\,}{{\mT}}\cup\{(l,k)\}, $ \item[(ii)] remove $(l,k)$ from $Q$ and if $l< L_{max}$ add its children to $Q$, i.e.
+{If $l=L_{max}$, set $\ga_{lk}=0$.} \item[(b)] If $\gamma_{lk}=0$, remove $(l,k)$ from $Q$. \item[(c)] If $\gamma_{lk}=1$, then \begin{itemize} \item[(i)] add $(l,k)$ to the tree, i.e. $ {{\mT_{int}}}{\,\leftarrow\,}{{\mT_{int}}}\cup\{(l,k)\}, $ \item[(ii)] remove $(l,k)$ from $Q$ and if $l< L_{max}$ add its children to $Q$, i.e.

 \end{itemize} \end{itemize} The tree skeleton is probabilistically underpinned by the cut probabilities $(p_{lk})$ which are typically assumed to decay with the depth $l$ as a way to penalise too complex trees.
-While \cite{cart1} suggest $p_{lk}=\alpha/(1+l)^\gamma$ for some $\alpha\in(0,1)$ and $\gamma>0$, \cite{rockova_saha} point out that this decay may not be fast enough and suggest instead $p_{lk}=\Gamma^{-l}$ for some $2<\Gamma<n$, which leads to a (near) optimal $\ell_2$ convergence rate.
-We will use a similar assumption in our analysis.
-Each dyadic tree $\mT\in\bT$ can be uniquely identified by a collection of binary indicators $\Gamma(\mT)=\{\gamma_{00},\gamma_{10},\dots,\gamma_{d(\mT),2^{d(\mT)}-1}\}$ for whether or not each node $(l,k)$ was split.
-We relate this representation to spike-and-slab wavelet shrinkage in Section \ref{sec:ssl_connection}.
+While \cite{cart1} suggest $p_{lk}=\alpha/(1+l)^\gamma$ for some $\alpha\in(0,1)$ and $\gamma>0$, \cite{rockova_saha} point out that this decay may not be fast enough and suggest instead $p_{lk}=\Gamma^{-l}$ for some $2<\Gamma<n$, which leads to a (near) optimal empirical $L^2$--convergence rate.
+We use a similar assumption in our analysis, and also assume that the split probability depends only on $l$, and simply denote $p_l=p_{lk}$.